 Basic terms and concepts

-The API URL is created by BiFrost to expose the endpoints from all of your app’s modules under a single URL.
-If you include BiFrost in your app, then BiFrost will run a discovery process to combine the endpoints from all of your modules into a single API.
+The API URL is created by the Humanitec API gateway to expose the endpoints from all of your app’s modules under a single URL.
+If you enable the API gateway in your app, then it will run a discovery process to combine the endpoints from all of your modules into a single API.

 “Deploy ready” refers to whether or not a given module can be deployed with your app.
-In order to be “deploy ready,” a module must satisfy these conditions:
+In order to be “deploy ready,” the module’s repository must satisfy these conditions:

 - It must include a Dockerfile.

 A deployment environment is a designated space on Walhall’s Kubernetes infrastructure where your app runs.
-You can create and deploy multiple environments to run multiple versions of your app at the same time.
 At this time, you can create up to three environments per app.

 A module is a code repository that has been linked to Walhall from your GitHub organization.
 Modules can be added to apps and deployed together to form microservice architectures.